Once an Urban Drug, Heroin Has Moved into the Suburbs

 HARD TO GET HELP

 As local addicts and families know all too well, it often takes much longer to get adequately treated for heroin than it takes to get hooked in the first place.
 While experts such as Howard County Health Officer Dr. Maura Rossman recognize that there are many facets of heroin addiction to contend with, she is firm about the aspect she believes is most urgent.
-“Making treatment more accessible and less stigmatized,” she responds when asked what single priority she would attack on this heroin4complex problem.
+“Making treatment more accessible and less stigmatized,” she responds when asked what single priority she would attack on this complex problem.
 Folks need to go out of the county, says Rossman, to find reputable, inpatient treatment centers.

 Paying for treatment presents another hurdle.
 Many private health insurers don’t cover the cost of inpatient treatment.
 At the same time, not all treatment centers accept out-of-pocket payments.
 For those that do, the cost can be staggering to families.
 “We have people here in Howard County who have spent easily $250,000 on treatment out of pocket for a family member.
 That is not uncommon,” says Joan Webb Scornaienchi, executive director of HC DrugFree, a local nonprofit aimed at awareness and prevention of opioid addiction.